Enhance your original cocktails with 15 creative cocktail garnish ideas

 13. Twisted Citrus Peel

 You can use citrus peels in many ways!
-Twist up the citrus peel to hang on the side of the cocktail glass.
+Twist-up the citrus peel to hang on the side of the cocktail glass.
 You could place this garnish inside the drink, pin it on the outside of the rim, or even place it gently on top.

 Supplies Needed: Citrus (orange, lemon, lime), vegetable peeler, knife, cutting board.

 Instructions: Start by peeling a large piece of skin from your citrus.
 Be sure to avoid the white pith.
 Trim down the peel to your desired thickness using a knife.
-Twist the peel around a metal straw or your finger for 30 - 90 seconds until the citrus peels stays twisted.
+Twist the peel around a metal straw or your finger for 30 - 90 seconds until the citrus peel stays twisted.

 14. Mini Clothespin

 If you're looking for a delicate, creative cocktail garnish, look no further than this mini clothespin.
 It's a dainty way to garnish a cocktail with a small flower or herb.
-It also adds in an additional pop of color!
+It also adds an additional pop of color!